sveinung/writings/maintainable_backbone_tests.md

     //  Find the body of the last Ajax request var requestBody = server.queue[0].requestBody;

-    // Respond to the Ajax request
+    // Respond to the Ajax request and restore XMLHttpRequest server.respond();
-    server.respond();
     server.restore();